A peek at Consolidated Edison Inc. (ED): Who has invested in It?

-Consolidated Edison Inc. (NYSE: ED) is 1.34% higher on its value in year-to-date trading and has touched a low of $78.10 and a high of $102.21 in the current 52-week trading range.
+Consolidated Edison Inc. (NYSE: ED) is 3.46% higher on its value in year-to-date trading and has touched a low of $78.10 and a high of $102.21 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ED stock was last observed hovering at around $95.76 in the last trading session, with the day’s gains setting it 0.83% off its average median price target of $88.00 for the next 12 months.
-It is also 6.22% off the consensus price target high of $103.00 offered by 16 analysts, but current levels are -42.04% lower than the price target low of $68.00 for the same period.
+The ED stock was last observed hovering at around $98.09 in the last trading session, with the day’s gains setting it 0.52%.

 Will You Miss Out On This Growth Stock Boom?